antoscardi/Super_Resolution_Deep_Learning/README.md

-# 🖼️ Deep Learning Super-Resolution Project
+# 🖼️ Image Super-Resolution

 ## 📌 Overview
-This project replicates the paper **"Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network"** [1].
+The aim of this project is to replicate and improve the results and models used in the 📖 [paper (C. Ledig et al.)](https://arxiv.org/pdf/1609.04802).
 The goal is to upscale low-resolution images to high-resolution using a deep convolutional neural network (CNN) and generative adversarial networks (GANs).

 ## 📂 Setup
 To run this project, ensure that the following folders exist in your Google Drive: